Armored Combat Austria

 ARMORED COMBAT AUSTRIA strives to live up to the principles of ecological, economic, and social sustainability in the context of its events.
 Therefore, we organize and conduct our events based on the criteria of the Vienna Eco-Eventcertification and comparable regional initiatives of the Green Events Austria.This means that we think about climate-friendly, socially fair, and barrier-free implementation already in the planning phase.
 For example, we aim to facilitate environmentally friendly travel for our participants, provide regional catering for our guests, minimize waste production, and consider the prudent use of resources.

-For more information on sustainability at events, please visit www.oekoevent.at and www.greeneventsaustria.at/initiativen
+For more information on sustainability at events, please visit www.oekoevent.at and we do www.greeneventsaustria.at/initiativen

 ARMORED COMBAT AUSTRIA Event Officer